pratistha664/Responsive-Design-Implementation/README.md

 Conclusion

 This design demonstrates my ability to analyze a real-world platform (Flipkart), extract key user interface elements, and recreate a meaningful UI/UX experience from scratch using Figma.
-This task helped me improve my skills in layout design, user flow, and component-based thinking in UI design.
+This task helped me improve my skills in layout design, user flow, and component-based thinking in UI design.i